FelTheFirst/Creating-a-Persistent-Kali-Linux-Bootable-USB/README.md

 Additionally, we will cover important security verification practices, such as checking the SHA256 hash of the Kali Linux Live ISO to ensure file integrity, and explaining Rufus’s certificate-based verification for confirming the authenticity of the downloaded file.

 ### Skills Learned
-  - Creating a bootable USB with persistence using Rufus
+  - Creating a persistent bootable USB using Rufus
   - Understanding the role of persistence in penetration testing and cybersecurity operations
-  - Troubleshooting USB-related issues such as partitioning and boot errors
+  - Ensuring file integrity and authenticity by verifying the SHA256 hash and using Rufus’s certificate-based validation
-  - Familiarity with managing USB boot settings and Linux operating systems
+  - Navigating BIOS/UEFI settings to configure USB boot options for a live operating system
-  - Practical experience with Linux and Kali Linux in particular
+  - Gaining familiarity with the Kali Linux environment and executing basic terminal commands

 ### Tools Used
   - [Kali Linux](https://www.kali.org/get-kali/#kali-live) ISO: The operating system used for the bootable USB